 If you have a dog like Ace, I’m sure you’ve heard things like “Wow!
 He loves to fetch!”
 Or, “Wow, how did you get him to do this?!
 He’s trained so well!”

 Um … he just does it.
 Not trained.

-I’ve learned that sometimes I just have to step in and ask people not to throw balls or sticks for Ace, especially at the dog park or dog beach.
-With friends and family, I ask them to limit it to one or two throws.
-If they don’t listen the first time, I ask again.
-When necessary, I’ve learned to intervene to protect my dog from exhaustion or injury, especially now that he’s getting older.
+I learned that sometimes I had to step in and ask people not to throw balls or sticks for Ace, especially at the dog park or dog beach.
+With friends and family, I asked them to limit it to one or two throws.
+If they didn’t listen the first time, I asked again.

 6. Build solid obedience skills.

 All ball-obsessed dogs need to learn a solid come, sit and stay at minimum.
 It’s a lifelong challenge to keep working on these skills around serious distractions such as two people playing catch.